Joelstraley/Budget-Tracker/README.md

 # Budget Tracker [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

 ## Description
-GIVEN a user is on Budget App without an internet connection WHEN the user inputs a withdrawal or deposit
-THEN that will be shown on the page, and added to their transaction history when their connection is back online.
+GIVEN a user is using the Budget Tracker without an internet connection WHEN the user continues to input withdrawals or deposits THEN they will be shown on the page, and added to their transaction history when their connection is back online.

 [View Live Site](https://boiling-ridge-83668.herokuapp.com/)
 ## Table of Contents